55: No Such Thing As Samurai Nail Clippers

 Yeah,

-Yeah, the Navy were pissed the whole time, weren't they?
+That's good, right?
+Yeah, the navy were pissed the whole time, weren't they?
 How do we win any battles?
 Honestly, they would go drunk into war.
 That was their big thing.

-Actually, I did find, speaking of this, some lyrics from the original lyrics of What Shall We Do with the Drunken Sailor?
+Actually, I did find, speaking of this, some lyrics from the original lyrics of What Shall We Do with a Drunken Sailor?
 Oh, wow.
-Do you want to hear those?
-Yeah.
+You want to hear those?

 stick him in a bag and beat him senseless was another one and the other one is put him in the hold with a captain's daughter